 This is going to sound a little harsh, but it is true.
 Sellers: some, perhaps many of the things which you think are huge selling points are not important at all to today’s home buyers.
 Most Silicon Valley house hunters do not care about your wet bar.
-They care even less about your expensive wallpaper, or your heavy 1970s era curtains, which they probably hate.
+They care even less about your expensive wallpaper, or your pricey and heavy 1970s era curtains, which they probably hate.
 In fact, many of the improvements you made when personalizing the home for yourself may have cost you a lot of money, but many California home buyers either won’t like them at all or even find them to be a negative.
 That is often the case with wet bars!

 If wet bars and wallpaper aren’t important, what is?